 STEM Research Speaker Competition

-The STEM Research Speaker Competition recognizes outstanding scientific research by 11th or 12th grade students.
-Up to 24 students will be invited to compete in the Speaker Competition at the Florida Regional Junior Science, Engineering, and Humanities Symposium.
+The STEM Research Speaker Competition recognizes outstanding scientific research by 9th - 12th grade students.
+Up to 24 students will be invited to compete in the Speaker Competition at the Florida Regional Junior Science, and Humanities Symposium.
 Students who have conducted a research project, written a research paper and abstract, and demonstrated outstanding presentation skills are encouraged to apply.

 Competition Details